 How many of you do actually effectively comply with Google’s terms for the use of their various products, mainly in regards to the inclusion of legally adequate privacy notices?

-I found a post from a while back that has researched a similar question based on Google Analytics, AdSense and AdWords and what it found was that:
+We found a post from a while back that has researched a similar question based on Google Analytics, AdSense and AdWords (now Ads) and what we found was that:

 - More than 90% were breaking at least one of Google’s policies